denniswsun/enquete_collective/README.md

 Akkerman, A., Mudde, C., & Zaslove, A. (2014).
 'How Populist Are the People?
 Measuring Populist Attitudes in Voters'. _Comparative Political Studies_, 47(9), 1324–1353.

-Maestas, C. (2015). _Expert surveys as a measurement tool: Challenges and new frontiers._
+Maestas, C. (2018).
+'Expert surveys as a measurement tool: Challenges and new frontiers'  in Alvarez, MR & Atkeson, LR eds. _Handbook of Polling and Polling Methods_.
+Oxford: Oxford University Press.

 March, L. (2012). _Radical Left Parties in Europe_.
 London: Routledge.